All About Bonsai Tree, Its Types, Growth And Care Guidelines

 1. Prepare the tree

-After buying it from the store, make sure that the tree is pruned to the desired shape.
+Make sure to prune the tree to the desired shape after purchasing it from the store.
 Gently clean its roots.
 Prune its roots before you pot it.
-Cut large, dense roots and upward-facing roots to prevent them outgrow your container.
-Let the web of slender, and long roots sits nearer to the surface of the soil.
+Cut large, dense roots and upward-facing roots to prevent them from outgrowing your container.
+Let the web of slender and long roots sit nearer to the surface of the soil.
 Wrap a strong wire around the branches of the tree to direct its growth.

 2. Prepare the pot